-Since you must convince a potential sponsor that it is worth her/his time, and possibly money, to provide you with an internship/co-op experience, be able to tell the sponsor what you have to offer.
-In many cases, though you might not have related experience to offer, you can offer if you don't have any relevant experience such as enthusiasm,quick learner, flexibility, fresh ideas, dedication, , etc. Of course let's not forget about any specialized skills (e.g. computer programming, research, laboratory work, writing, video-production, clerical, accounting, or photography) which you can offer in exchange for obtaining more career-related, technical experience and skills from the employer/sponsor.
+Since your task is to convince a potential employer that it is worth her/his time, and possibly money, to provide you with an internship/co-op experience, be able to tell the employer what you have to offer.
+To give you some idea, think about what you can offer if you don't have any relevant experience such as enthusiasm,quick learner, flexibility, fresh ideas, dedication, , etc. Of course let's not forget about any specialized skills (e.g. computer programming, research, laboratory work, writing, video-production, clerical, accounting, or photography) which you can offer in exchange for obtaining more career-related, technical experience and skills from the employer.
 Decide what you want to learn and what you have to offer in return.

 - You may simply want a chance to have an inside look at the real world of work or the internal workings of a specific organization.

-- You may want a chance to further develop a skill you already possess by using it in a new way or by working with experts.
+- You may want a chance to further develop a skill you already possess, for example, organizational/planning by using it in a new way or by working with experts.

 Initial objectives for your internship/co-op can be established in two ways:

-- You can state your general objectives and then identify organizations which may fulfill your needs, or
+- State your general objectives and then identify organizations which may fulfill your needs, or

-- You can first identify the organization for which you want to work and then tailor your objectives to the needs of the particular organization.
+- First identify the organization for which you want to work and then customize your objectives to the needs of the particular organization.

 A way of determining objectives for your learning experience can be accomplished by:

 - Conducting an informational interview with professionals in the field you are pursuing.
 It doesn't need to be more than 20 - 30 minutes

 - Speaking to a faculty advisor or mentor about your experience

-- Meeting with your career counselor at WKU Career Services Center to identify ideas, goals and objectives
+- Meeting with your career counselor at WKU Center for Career and Professional Development to identify ideas, goals and objectives

 Whichever way you choose to begin collecting ideas for learning objectives and projects, the final agreement on objectives and goals will have to be negotiated between you and your internship/co-op worksite supervisor and, possibly, your internship/co-op professor, if you are receiving course credit for the experience.